-Furthermore, Article 17 of the Sapin II law requires the ID Logistics group to implement an anti-corruption plan.
+Furthermore, Article 17 of the French Sapin 2 Act requires the ID Logistics group to implement an anti-corruption plan.

 As the requirements and approach of these two laws are similar and complement one another, a joint working group has been set up.
 The vigilance plan prepared applies to the entire ID Logistics group, which includes all consolidated companies (hereinafter referred to as the "Group").
 It presents the overall progress of both plans.